 5.3.1.2 Preliminary Recommendations:

-The WG recommends that the scoping of all issues should be data-driven.
+The WG recommends that the scoping of all issues should be data-driven where applicable.

 Recommendation 1: ICANN Staff should be directed to perform a quantitative analysis of the issue for every Issue Report for which such an analysis is both possible and appropriate (i.e. Instructive).